facebook/lexical/packages/lexical-website/docs/concepts/node-customization.md

       onClick={() => {
         editor.update(() => {
           $forEachSelectedTextNode((textNode) => {
-            // Allows mutation of the classes object where the key-value pairs follow the
+            // setClass mutates the classes object where the key-value pairs follow the
-            // format prefix-suffix for string values, or just prefix for true boolean values. textNode.mutateClasses((classes) => {
-              classes.bg = 'red'; // adds the class bg-red
+            // format prefix-suffix for string values, or just prefix for boolean values. textNode.setClass('bg', 'red'); // adds the class bg-red
             // Perhaps you don't want to allow the same node to have
-              // both text and background color defined at the same time... delete classes.text; // ...so here you remove the class text-[color]. classes.cool = true; // adds the class cool (true values don't add a suffix) });
+            // both text and background color defined at the same time... textNode.setClass('text', false); // ...so here you remove the class text-[color]. textNode.setClass('cool', true); // adds the class cool (true values don't add a suffix) });
-          });
         });
       }}>